MenuPhoneSearch

 Contact enabled ---- YES

-All alert shifts enabled for all properties ---- CPU Critical, Shift 1 only, remaining alerts as desired
+Alert shifts enabled ---- CPU Critical = Shift 1 only; remaining Alerts as desired

 Copied to “Selected Nodes”